Updated: April 23, 2021

 Hotel pick up included | Family-friendly | Equipment provided

 A visit to Pearl Harbor is a must during your time on Oahu.
-Explore the historic museums, watch live footage from the attack, and climb abroad a Balao-class submarine, the USS Bowfin.
+Explore the historic museums, watch live footage from the attack, and climb aboard a Balao-class submarine, the USS Bowfin.
 But the real show-stopper is the USS Arizona Memorial, an iconic white structure built directly over the final resting place of the USS Arizona.
 You need to take a short boat ride to get to the memorial, and tickets are limited, but this is the part of the experience that brings you closest to the tragedy that occurred on December 7, 1941.
 We recommend visiting the memorial in a small-group tour—not only is transportation included, but you’re also guaranteed a spot on the boat over to visit the memorial.
-They also stop at Leonard’s Bakery for tasty malasadas on the way!

 Hotel pick up included | Family-friendly | Snack included